thumpshere/DeliveryAssignment/README.md

 - Open podfile from project directory.
 - Open terminal and cd to the directory containing the Podfile.
 - Run the "pod install" command.
+- if You get any error try running "pod repo update" and then "pod install".
-- locate and open the .xcworkspace Xcode project file and start coding.
+- locate and open the .xcworkspace Xcode project file.
 (You should no longer open the xcodeproj file)

 # Prerequisites
 Xcode : 10.2